survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 To recap:

 - Web workers allow you to push work out of the main thread of the browser.
-This separation is valuable especially if performance is an issue.
+This separation is valuable, especially if performance is an issue.
 - Web workers cannot manipulate the DOM.
 Instead, it's best to use them for lengthy computations and requests.
 - The isolation provided by web workers can be used for architectural benefit.
 It forces the programmers to stay within a specific sandbox.
 - Communicating with web workers comes with an overhead that makes them less practical.
 As the specification evolves, this can change in the future.